-Та ble 2: Nu 1 January umber of O y 1997-17 J bservat June 200 ions 4 Australia Canada Euro area NZ UK US Panel Observations 1 947 1 947 1 425 1 372 1 947 1 947 8 550 Policy decisions 84 45 100 44 92 63 357 News releases 801 1 384 3 246 354 1 731 3 857 9 804 Release variables 16 24 74 16 26 61 217 Notes: The data f or the euro area start (on 1 January 1999 and for NZ st art on 17 M March 1999.
+Table 2: Number of Observations

+1 January 1997-17 June 2004

+Australia Canada Euro area NZ UK US Panel

+Observations 1 947 1 947 1 425 1 372 1 947 1 947 8 550

+Policy decisions 84 45 100 44 92 63 357

+News releases 801 1 384 3 246 354 1 731 3 857 9 804

+Release variables 16 24 74 16 26 61 2

-the panel includes data for all six economies from 1 January 1999.
+Notes: The data for the euro area start on 1 January 1999 and for NZ start on 17 March 1999; the panel includes data for all six economies from 1 January 1999.

-economies' financial markets.
-We therefore include changes in US interest rate futures in the equations for all other economies, and also changes in Australian interest rate futures in the model for New Zealand.6
+Foreign news surprises can be approximated by the contemporaneous change in the interest rate futures of equivalent maturity in an important foreign market, $\Delta f_t^{OS}$ , and its lags.
+These should capture both the macroeconomic surprises for these foreign economies and monetary policy surprises.
+A number of studies have found that developments in US financial markets have an important effect on other economies' financial markets.
+We therefore include changes in US interest rate futures in the equations for all other economies, and also changes in Australian interest rate futures in the model for New Zealand.

-Monetary policy surprises, ps{i} , are measured by taking the change in 30-day interest rates on the day of monetary policy decisions, consistent with Campbell and Lewis (1998) and Kohn and Sack (2003).
+Monetary policy surprises, $ps_t$ , are measured by taking the change in 30-day interest rates on the day of monetary policy decisions, consistent with Campbell and Lewis (1998) and Kohn and Sack (2003).
 This 30-day interest rate, a market interest rate, should reflect market participants' expectation of the actual policy rate for the following month.
 Since central banks in our sample have regular policy meetings in a monthly or 6-weekly cycle, the expected policy rate should be very similar, if not the same, over this month.
 Consequently, any change of the 30-day interest rate can be attributed to a change in the (expected) policy rate which is set on the first day of the 30-day paper.